 Mother Teresa’s Early Years

-Agnes was born into a well-to-do family.
+Agnes was born into a well-to-do family on August 26, 1910.
 Her father was a partner in a successful construction business and involved in politics.
 However, his death when Agnes was only 7 changed their family.
 Her mother had to work to support her three children.
 Despite this, she often took in others who were worse off than they were, teaching Agnes compassion and generosity.

 In her childhood, Agnes heard about missionaries to other countries and was fascinated.
 At age 18, she joined the Sisters of Loreto.
 She left home to begin her religious life in Ireland.
 I can only imagine the courage and faith it took to leave the comforts of home and family for a new life so far away.